tjudycki/xds-example/README.md

 # IPF IHE XDS SpringBoot Example

-This is a first version of tutorial that shows how to use IPF to support IHE XDS and PIX, using SpringBoot.
+This is a simple tutorial that shows how to use IPF to support IHE XDS using SpringBoot.

 ## How to use it